jkimthu/sixpack-abs/README.md

 42. computing T-statistic, assuming noise from single cell variability
 43. computing T-statistic, assuming noise from day-to-day variability

+47. width over time
+48. width, length and volume by cell cycle fraction
+49. width vs time, selected individual tracks from all conditions
 50. volume vs time, selected individual tracks from all conditions			% 2A

 51. plot response to upshifts												% 5A
 		i. all replicates
 	   ii. mean of replicates